WCAG Standards Basics

 Practical Checklist

-Before final delivery check:
+Before the final delivery, check:

 Visual

-Text contrast at least 4.5:1 (AA) or 7:1 (AAA)
+Text contrast minimum 4.5:1 (AA) or 7:1 (AAA)

-UI component contrast at least 3:1
+UI component contrast minimum 3:1

 Focus indicator visible and clearly defined